krishanggupta33-hub/Momentum/README.md

 How to Install & Run (WINDOWS ONLY)

-Navigate to Releases
+1. Navigate to Releases

-Download the latest version
+2. Download the latest version

-And launch the app (For the first time it will create a local secure database on the same path)
+3. And launch the app (For the first time it will create a local secure database on the same path)

+4. Important: Because this is an indie app, Windows SmartScreen might pop up.
+If it does, click "More info" and then click "Run anyway".

  Developed by Krishang Gupta